CesiumGS/3d-tiles/specification/TileFormats/Composite/README.md

 Refer to the spec for each tile format for more details.

-## File extension and MIME type
+## File extension and media type

-Composite tiles use the `.cmpt` extension and `application/octet-stream` MIME type.
+Composite tiles use the `.cmpt` extension and `application/octet-stream` media type.

 An explicit file extension is optional.
 Valid implementations may ignore it and identify a content's format by the `magic` field in its header.